 The Server field specifies the name of the server that NetTools will connect to.
 If the AD being accessed is the same AD as the workstation is joined to, this can be blank and NetTools will use the default AD name resolution to find a domain controller.
 Or it can be the FQDN of the AD domain and forest, and as a long as name can be resolved, it will connect.

-By default the Port is set to 389, this can be changed to reflect the requirements of the AD, AD LDS or LDAP directory you are connecting to.
+By default the Port is set to 389 for LDAP and 3268 for GC, this can be changed to reflect the requirements of the AD, AD LDS or LDAP directory you are connecting to.

-The SSL Bind specifies if the connection will use SSL encryption for the traffic, when SSL Bind is selected the Port will automatically change to 636, however, this can be changed if required.
+The SSL Bind specifies if the connection will use SSL encryption for the traffic, when SSL Bind is selected the Port will automatically change to 636 or 3269, however, this can be changed if required.

 The Verify Certificate option defines if the server certificate that is used during the bind is validated or not, with this option selected the certificate is validated by the default Microsoft revocation process.
 When this option is not selected the certificate is not verified and the certificate is accept without any form of validation, and a certificate with issues will also be accepted.